SpondanB/Virtual-Skull-Avatar/README.md

 ## Installation

 ### Requirements
-- A standard Laptop with Python (3.10) installed
+- A standard device with Python (3.10) installed
 - mentioned list of python packages
 - Webcam